 In the News: Fatal Rollover Crash on I-90 Near Schaumburg

 In the early morning hours of June 28, 2020, a driver was killed in a one-car crash on Interstate 90 near Roselle Road in Schaumburg, Illinois.
-Dennis La was driving in the eastbound lane of the highway and, for unknown reasons, lost control of his vehicle, resulting in an impact with the embankment.
-After coming into contact with the median barrier, Mr. La’s vehicle rolled over and ultimately came to a stop on its roof.
-Mr. La passed away later that evening according to the Cook County Medical Examiner’s office.
+The driver was in the eastbound lane of the highway and, for unknown reasons, lost control of his vehicle, resulting in an impact with the embankment.
+After coming into contact with the median barrier, the vehicle rolled over and ultimately came to a stop on its roof.
+Sadly, the driver passed away later that evening according to the Cook County Medical Examiner’s office.

 With the sole occupant of the vehicle deceased, it is unclear what caused the accident.
 Of course, no charges were brought and the Illinois State Police have characterized the event as a terrible accident.